 Cultural inclusion starts from the top-down, business leaders must lead the change.
-There must also be a representative balance of diversity in the boardroom; as an all-white middle-class male-dominated boardroom is hardly appropriate to signpost a D&I transformation!
-Once the top-level prioritize diversity and enforce an inclusive culture, it becomes a priority for their subordinates.
-Once all levels embrace the initiative, D&I will become a key part of the company culture.
+Representative balance of diversity in the boardroom is key to obtaining a range of perspectives that help drive change on a larger scale.
+Once all organizational levels embrace the initiative, D&I will become a key part of the company culture.

 Provide the education needed to act against latent norms of understanding and behavior

-A successful diverse and inclusive employer provides training to their management and other workers on the importance of D&I in the workplace, how to provide a safe space for the all members of staff, and more.
-Training courses can change minds, broaden cultures, and allow workers and management to keep the topic at the forefront of their minds, and feel included in the conversation.
+A successful diverse and inclusive employer provides training to their management and employees on the importance of D&I in the workplace.
+It’s key to forming a welcoming workplace environment where everyone can bring their best, authentic self to work.
+Training courses can change minds, broaden cultures, allow teams to keep the topic at the forefront of their minds and stimulate a setting where everyone feels valued.

 Implement unbiased hiring

 Daniel Kahneman, a well-known psychologist, has demonstrated that the majority of decisions people make are based on biases, intuition, and beliefs instead of facts and logic.
 This is evidenced in his book ‘Thinking, Fast and Slow’.

 Training of HR staff can prevent the biases that affect the hiring process.
 Organizations can also implement unbiased methods of recruiting and use technology that removes bias from the hiring process in order to further drive home these processes and attitudinal transformations.

 Employers need to provide a safe space for workers and to do this they would have to find out what they can do to make it safe for EVERYONE.
 For example, unisex toilets will make transgender and gender non-conforming workers feel more comfortable in the workplace.
 It’s an easy way to be progressive, and make everyone feel more comfortable and happier at work.